TheOdinProject/curriculum/nodeJS/express/forms_and_data_handling.md

 #### Further Reading

-- [OWASP.ORG](https://blog.presidentbeef.com/blog/2020/01/14/injection-prevention-sanitizing-vs-escaping/) will give you a good idea on what escaping means and how it can help further secure your web applications.
+- This article expands on [what santizating and escaping means, and how thy can help further secure your web applications](https://blog.presidentbeef.com/blog/2020/01/14/injection-prevention-sanitizing-vs-escaping/).
 - [express-validator](https://express-validator.github.io/docs/) contains the full documentation for `validator`, with some important sections being:
   - [Getting Started with express-validator](https://express-validator.github.io/docs/guides/getting-started)
   - [Validation Chains](https://express-validator.github.io/docs/guides/validation-chain)